-For other riders, entries must be open at least two months prior to the event and must close at least 2 weeks before the event and must be sent to the organiser/FMNR via the FMN of the riders.
+For other riders, entries must be open at least two months prior to the event and must close at least 2 days before the event.

-The riders must be present at the administrative control
+The riders must be present at the administrative control.

-All riders must obtain for each Event the authorisation of their FMN to participate.
+All riders in possession of a licence delivered by a FMN outside of the FIM Insurance Program must obtain for each Event the authorization/Start Permission of their FMN to participate.